Roman conquest of the Iberian Peninsula: Last stage of the conquest: the Cantabrian Wars

 Augustus annexed the whole of the peninsula to the Roman Empire.
 The Roman province of Hispania Citerior was significantly expanded and came to include the eastern part of central Hispania and northern Hispania.
 It was renamed Hispania Tarraconensis.
 Hispania Ulterior was divided into the provinces of Baetica (most of modern Andalusia) and Lusitania, which covered present day Portugal up to the River Durius (Douro), the present autonomous community of Extremadura and a small part of the province of Salamanca in today's Spain.

 After the wars there was an increase in the Roman presence in Hispania.
 The Romans deployed eight legions for the wars.
 Many of the veterans, who had the right to be granted a plot of land to farm on discharge, were settled in Hispania.
 Several Roman towns were founded: Augusta Emerita (Mérida, Extremadura) in 25 BC (it became the capital of the province of Hispania Lusitania; it was probably founded by Publius Carusius); Asturica Augusta (Astorga, province of Leon) in 14 BC (it became an important administrative centre); Colonia Caesar Augusta or Caesaraugusta (Zaragoza, Aragón) in 14 BC; and Lucus Augusti (Lugo, Galicia) in 13 BC (it was the most important Roman town in Gallaecia).
 The Roman presence had probably increased during the first century BC as a number of Roman colonies were founded in this period: Colonia Clunia Sulpicia (in the province of Burgos, it was one of the most important Roman cities of the northern half of Hispania), Cáparra (in the north of Extremadura), Complutum (Alcalá de Henares near Madrid).
-Augustus also commissioned the via Augusta (which went from the Pyrenees all the way to Cadiz and was 1,500 kilometres or 900 miles long).
+Augustus also commissioned the via Augusta (which went from the Pyrenees all the way to Cádiz and was 1,500 kilometres or 900 miles long).